 Many musicians are afraid to start building their careers because they don’t think their musical skills are good enough.
 They want to reach musical mastery on their instrument before they feel ready to enter the music industry.
 This mindset cripples your chances for success, because:

-You must start building your career when your musical skills are at an intermediate level or higher.
+Start building your career when your musical skills are at an intermediate level or higher.
 Keep improving as a musician while you’re building the rest of your music career.

-Mistake #3: Waiting Too Long To Get Music Career Mentoring
+Music Industry Mistake #3: Waiting Too Long To Get Music Career Mentoring

 Most musicians have zero training on how to become successful in the music industry, because: